 If necessary, how can I be contacted during the conference?
 In case of emergencies, parents can contact MYLead conference leadership at (888) 269-4075.
 Due to their disruptive nature, the use of cell phones and personal electronic devices are only permitted during limited times of the day.

 What should I wear at the conference?
-On Friday, we ask that all participants wear clothing that displays your school’s name and colors.
-We recommend casual clothes for Saturday.
-On Sunday, we require dress clothes (or “Sunday Best”) and advise wearing comfortable dress shoes as we will be walking to and from activities.
+On Friday, we ask that participants wear clothing that displays your school’s name and/or colors.
+You will be provided at MYLead shirt to wear on Saturday.
+On Sunday, you should dress like a leader.
+We advise wearing comfortable walking shoes as we will be walking to and from activities all weekend.

 What should I bring?
 Clothing as described above, toiletries (shampoo, toothbrush, etc), phone charger, flip-flop shoes for community showers, and a fan for your room (no air conditioning).
 Linens are provided, but you may bring your own.
 Most importantly: Bring enthusiasm, excitement, and an open mind!

 Should I bring money to the conference?
-The cost of meals and lodging has been covered.
-It is not necessary to bring money.
-However, MYLead merchandise — including sweatshirts, t-shirts, commemorative photos, and more — will be available for sale, including after the closing ceremonies with parents.
-Bring a small amount of money if you would like to purchase any of these items as a souvenir of your experience.
+The cost of meals and lodging is covered through the registration fee for the conference.
+For information regarding the registration fee for the conference, please contact whomever nominated the participant.
+They can confirm whether the registration cost has been already covered or is the student’s responsibility.
+It is not necessary to bring money to the conference.
+However, MYLead merchandise — including sweatshirts, t-shirts, and more — will be available for sale after the closing ceremonies with parents.

 Is there any additional cost for the parent program?
-No. All parents are invited to attend this program, without cost, to learn more about MYLead.
-The parent program is Sunday at 9:30 a.m.
+All parents, guardians and family members are invited to attend this program, without cost, to learn more about MYLead and what the participants did throughout the weekend.
+The program starts on Sunday at 10:20 a.m.
+Location and parking details can be found on the map link at the top of this page.

 What are dorms like?
 Will males and females be separated?
 MSU has many very large dorms, staffed 24×7 by MSU staff trained specifically to provide for the needs of youth organizations such as MYLead.
 Regarding sleeping arrangements, males and females are in entirely separate areas.
 Separation of genders within dorm areas is strictly enforced.
 Each individual room generally contains two people, while a small number of especially large rooms may contain three or four.
 Bathroom facilities are a short walk down the hallway.
 Each dorm area is staffed to maintain a ratio of roughly 12 minors per adult.
 More information about Michigan State University’s Code of Conduct for conference visitors.